Hazcodestuff/whatsapp-meme-bot/README.md

 #### Deploy to Toystack!
 (Currently WIP)

 If You don't have an account in Toystack.
 Create an account.
+After That you can deploy the bot!
     <br>
 <p align="center"><a href="https://toystack.ai"> <img src="https://img.shields.io/badge/Toystack%20Account-blue?style=for-the-badge&logo=Toystack" width="220" height="38.45"/></a></p>

-After that you can deploy the bot!

-## 🤩 Support
+## Beep Boop!

 - Star ⭐ the repo if you like the bot!
+- Yes, ChatGPT helped me with most of the code, literally.

 <h2 align="center">  Reminder